 Car Owner Check.
-See the ownership history in seconds.

-- ✓ Number of previous keepers
+- ✓ Previous keepers

 - ✓ Keeper timeline